ZTiKnl/sara/README.md

 ### Todo:
 - [ ] General
+  - [ ] Create startup_plugins folder and functionality (these plugins are loaded and executed on boot)
+    - [ ] Create background operations overview module(?)
   - [x] ~~Scan for .config file, load settings from there~~
     - [x] ~~Overwrite settings with arguments~~
   - [ ] Rewrite console.log() to response.conlog()